slackapi/bolt-examples-aws-re-invent-2020/api-gateway-lambda/python/README.md

 ## 2. Set up local project

-For local development, we recommend using a [Python virtual environment](venv) to manage your project’s dependencies.
+For local development, we recommend using a [Python virtual environment][venv] to manage your project’s dependencies.

 ```zsh
 python3 -m venv .venv